Can we predict who is more likely to repay a Balloon loan?

-Our starting point was to review the loan repayment records of all of our entrepreneurs who had completed programmes in the first half of 2017.
+Our starting point was to review the loan repayment records of all of our entrepreneurs who had completed one of our programmes in the first half of 2018.
 We then grouped these entrepreneurs into two groups, those who were repaying their loans on time and those that were not (including those who defaulted and those who were late in their payments).
 Then we used statistical methods (something called stepwise logistic regression) to tell us whether any programme related data predicted whether an entrepreneur ended up in the ‘good repayments’ or ‘poor repayments’ group.

 An entrepreneur makes their pitch below:

 At every step, our loan officers are gathering evidence to score the entrepreneur on Balloon’s 12 evaluation criteria.
 These are criteria that we have learnt are important for business success.
 Examples include: proof there is demand for the entrepreneur’s product/service; the entrepreneur’s experience in running similar businesses; and the financial viability of the business.

 So, in summary, we looked at whether the character references and loan officer ratings of entrepreneurs predicted loan repayment performance.
 What did we find out?